paulosuzart/paulosuzart.github.io/_posts/2021-11-26-trying-zio-tests.md

 My example is more or less complete with a simple feature, a simple test, and an increasing admiration for ZIO.
 If you are looking for a more thorough and profound ZIO Test post, you may visit Pavels Sisojevs [post](https://scala.monster/zio-test/) to find much more.

+The code for this test you can find on my [github](https://github.com/paulosuzart/zio-example/blob/master/src/test/scala/io/bpp/TaskQueueSpec.scala).